Jump to Recipe Print Recipe

 Step 6: Boil the bagel for 25 seconds on each side and remove the gluten free bagels with a slotted spoon.
 Place them onto a cookie baking sheet lined with parchment paper.
 Make sure to drain all of the water off the bagel.

 You can see some cracking.
 Gently use your finger to smooth out some of the cracking.
 You want to do this carefully as the outside is cooked, and you don’t want to mess with that outer sweet boiled layer too much.
-Some cracking is inevitable and is because of the rising dough.
+Some cracking is inevitable because of the rising dough.

 A single bagel topped with everything bagel mix ready to bake.